 Content warning: This message refers to colonial and gender-based violence.

-According to a 2021 report by the RCMP, 1,017 women and girls identified as Indigenous were murdered between 1980 and 2012, which is a homicide rate approximately 4.5 times higher than that of all other women in Canada.
+According to a 2021 RCMP report, 1,017 Indigenous women and girls were murdered between 1980 and 2012, which is a homicide rate approximately 4.5 times higher than that of all other women in Canada.

 This day may be triggering for some people.
-Call 1-844-413-6649 to access an independent, national, toll-free support call line available for anyone who requires assistance, free of charge, 24/7.
+Call 1-844-413-6649 to access an independent, national, toll-free support line available for anyone who requires assistance, 24-7.
 You can also visit the Hope for Wellness Helpline and Chat Counselling Service for mental health and crisis intervention for Indigenous people: https://hopeforwellness.ca/home.html

 For more information on MMIWG2S and violence prevention, visit the Native Women’s Association of Canada’s website.